texttheater/bach/doc/book/src/assignment-expressions.md

 V 3
 ```

-A type error occurs if the pattern cannot match values of the input type, e.g.,
+An “impossible match” error occurs if the pattern cannot match any values of
-if an array pattern has a different length from the input, or matching objects
+the input type, e.g., if an array pattern has a different length from the
-with array patterns, or vice versa, or if an object pattern contains keys that
+input, or matching objects with array patterns, or vice versa, or if an object
-the input doesn’t.
+pattern contains keys that the input doesn’t.

 ```bachdoc
 P [1, 2, 3] =[a, b]